 Why farming?
 There are a few reasons for this project:

-1. To put the empty farmland to good use.
-The part of the land where we have built our greenhouse will most likely be untouched by the youth center project for at least five years, since it is the part of the land that will be developed last.
-We thought it was a shame to leave that fertile farmland empty for five years, so we decided to put it to use.
+- To put the empty farmland to good use.
+The part of the land where we have built our greenhouse will most likely be untouched by the Community Life Center project for at least five years, since it is the part of the land that will be developed last.

-2. To provide vegetables for Life Cafe.
+- To provide vegetables for Life Cafe.
 Life Cafe is one of our community development projects in Northeast India.
-The Greenhouse Project will provide vegetables for the cafe and help reduce the costs of operating the cafe.
+The Greenhouse Project provides vegetables for the cafe and helps reduce the costs of operating the cafe.

-3. To provide assistance to widows.
+- To provide assistance to widows.
 The long-term vision of this project is to develop a small network of widows who will be able to buy the vegetables, basically at our cost, and sell them in the local market, thus providing income for them and their families.
 As the project grows, there will also be work opportunities at the farm in planting, harvesting, and caring for the plants.
 This will provide seasonal work for a number of people.
-The widow’s assistance aspect is the major goal of this project.

-4. To experiment with various growing methods and crops.
+- To experiment with various growing methods and crops.
 Our goal is to keep growing this project.
 We would like to experiment with aquaponics and a variety of different crops, especially those that are not commonly found here.
+When the community expands its jobs base and resources, we know growth overall will continue to take place.